wuxc/pywin32doc/md/win32evtlog.md

 ## Module win32evtlog

-A module, encapsulating the Windows Win32 event log API.
+A module, encapsulating the Windows Win32 event log API\.
-The Evt* functions are only available on Vista and later.
+The Evt\* functions are only available on Vista and later\.
 Attempting to call

-them on XP will result in the process exiting, rather than a python exception.
+them on XP will result in the process exiting, rather than a python exception\.

 #### Methods

   - [ReadEventLog](win32evtlog.md#win32evtlogreadeventlog)

-    Reads some event log records.&nbsp;
+    Reads some event log records\.&nbsp;

   - [ClearEventLog](win32evtlog.md#win32evtlogcleareventlog)